serokell/tezos-packaging/README.md

 In order to do that run the following commands:
 ```
 sudo add-apt-repository ppa:serokell/tezos && sudo apt-get update
+sudo apt-get install tezos-client-mainnet
-sudo apt-get install tezos-client
+sudo apt-get install tezos-client-babylonnet
 ```

 ## Fedora (Red Hat) usage

-Download `.rpm` file from the CI and double-click on it or run:
+Build or download `.rpm` file from the CI and double-click on it or run:
 ```
 sudo yum localinstall <path to the rpm file>
 ```

 ## Other Linux distros usage

-Download statically built `tezos-client` binary from the CI.
+Download or build static `tezos-client` binary from the CI.
 Make it executable:
 ```
 chmod +x tezos-client